Arksine/moonraker/docs/contributing.md

         #
         # This file may be distributed under the terms of the GNU GPLv3 license

-- No line in the source code or documentation should exceed 80 characters.
+- No line in the source code should exceed 80 characters.
 Be sure there is no trailing whitespace.
+To validate code before submission one may use `pycodestyle` with the following options:
+      - `--ignore=E226,E301,E302,E303,W503,W504`
+      - `--max-line-length=80`
+      - `--max-doc-length=80`
+- Generally speaking, each line in submitted documentation should also be no longer than 80 characters, however there are situations where this isn't possible, such as long hyperlinks or example return values.
+- Python code should be fully annotated.
+Moonraker uses the `mypy` static type checker for code validation with the following options:
+      - `--ignore-missing-imports`
+      - `--follow-imports=silent`
 - Each Commit message should be in the following format:

         module name: brief description of commit